nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: ExactDN rewrites urls to static HTML files
 * fixed: ExactDN skips 1x url in some cases, causing browser upscaling
 * fixed: PHP notice when EXACTDN_EXCLUDE is defined
+* fixed: race condition in Alt WebP prevents Webp derivatives from replacing the originals

 = 4.5.3 =
 * fixed: ExactDN duplicates srcset instead of replacing it